Yvelchrome/FrontendMentor-Challenges/README.md

 }
 ```

-The second one is the CSS "hover" pseudo-class, I used it to change the color of certain element of the component but also add a overlay to the main image (which I struggled to do 😅​)
+The second one is the CSS "hover" pseudo-class, I used it to change the color of certain element of the component but also add an overlay to the main image (which I struggled to do 😅​)

 ```css
 .overlay {